 To access some day opportunities you will need to contact adult social care services for an assessment.
 Others can be accessed directly.
 This page and the links from it will give you an idea of what opportunities are available and how you can access them.

 If people want information about day opportunities, please contact the Community Learning Disability Team who will carry out an assessment.
 This assessment will tell us whether you are eligible for social care services, and if so, what your needs are.
 From the assessment, if you need the Fair Access to Care Services criteria you will receive your care services through a personal budget.

 People with physical disabilities can access a range of activities through the Queens Cross Network.

-The Dudley and Walsall Mental Health Trust website has details of day provision at Birch Ward – for older people with dementia and Alzheimer’s Disease and the Windmill Centre – for older people with depression, anxiety and psychosis but also Alzheimer’s and other forms of dementia.
+The Dudley and Walsall Mental Health Trust website has details of day provision at: Birch Ward, for older people with dementia and Alzheimer’s Disease; and the Windmill Centre, for older people with depression, anxiety and psychosis as well as Alzheimer’s and other forms of dementia.

 Woodside Day Centre provides day opportunities for adults with mental health difficulties as does Dudley MIND.

 Our dementia gateways offer a range of support, as well as day and respite opportunities for people diagnosed with dementia.

 Beacon Centre for the Blind as an on site activity centre, which offers over 350 places a week.
 People who attend can take part in a range of craft, recreational and social activities.
 Some of these activities are sociable and fun; others have practical benefits, like improving fitness or developing practical skills.
 Phone 01902 880111 to find out more or visit their website.

 Use the following link to see information about the Autism Task Group and the DART Project.
 Further information on Autism